jahdona/Myreact-Portifolio/README.md

 ## Contributing
-We'd love for you to contribute!
-In order to do so, fork this repository.
-Your pull request will need approval in order to merge to ```main```. <br/><br/> Feel free to implement your own ideas and merge request!
+We'd like to get feedback from who ever needs to contribute and together we can go further
 ## Tests
 No tests were run to complete this CMS.

 ## Questions
 Find Jean de Dieu Habiyaremye on [GitHub](https://github.com/jahdona/)<br/>
-Or visit My Portifolio's repository: [Portifolio](https://github.com/jahdona/pwa-text-editor)
+Or visit My Portifolio's repository: [Portifolio](https://github.com/jahdona/Myreact-Portifolio)

 - - -
 © 2024 Just Another Portifolio: My React Portifolio by Jean de Dieu Habiyaremye Creative Services, Confidential and Proprietary.
 All Rights Reserved.